wabwabFHE/etherwallet/README.md

 ### What can it do?

-- Import client wallet files and pre-sale wallet files.
+- Import client wallet files and pre-sale wallet files
-- Generate wallets completely client side and provide raw private keys, Keystore (Mist/geth), and paper version of the account.
+- Generate wallets completely client side and provide raw private keys, Keystore (Mist/geth), and paper version of the account
 - Bulk generate wallets
 - Generate Transactions and Broadcast Signed Transactions
-- Send Tokens based on EIP20.
+- Send Tokens based on EIP20
-- Give users an easy way to safely send "Only ETH" or "Only ETC" to ensure they are not victim of replay attacks.
+- Give users an easy way to safely send "Only ETH" or "Only ETC" to ensure they are not victim of replay attacks
-- Generate and send offline transactions, ensuring your private keys never leave your computer.
+- Generate and send offline transactions, ensuring your private keys never leave your computer
+- Custom ERC-721/ERC-404 support